Rep. Fallon to Newsmax: GOP Trying to Secure Border, Keep People Safe

-"And the most sacrosanct thing that any of us have in elected office is to keep people safe," Fallon said during an appearance on Newsmax TV's "The Record."
+"And the most sacrosanct thing that any of us have in elected office is to keep people safe," Fallon said during an appearance on "The Record With Greta Van Susteren."

 "Because if you're not safe, then you're not free.
 And the Biden administration was on the side of chaos and corruption and crime and the cartels.
 And that's, I think, one of the big reasons why they got their clocks clobbered a few weeks back."